mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - MONIT.md

     sudo tail -f -n 200 /var/log/monit.log

+If a service becomes “unmonitored” then just remove the `monit` state file like this:

+    sudo rm /var/lib/monit/state

+Restart `monit` and all should be good:

+    sudo service monit restart

 #### Create a custom `monit` Apache status monitoring rule.

 First, check to see if the `apache2.pid` file exists: